 “I love the feeling on a long walk when the conscious effort of walking disappears and you feel you can walk on forever.
 One author describes it as the supercharger being turned on, another as being in the zone.”

-Kathleen’s tips for those starting their IML journey:
+Kathleen’s tips for those starting an IML adventure:

 - Look after your feet.